Food Concessionaire Booth

 FOOD SAFETY TRAINING

-Three persons with proof of certification must be present at all times in each food operation who have completed and passed the temporary food safety training conducted by First District Health Unit.
+All persons working in booths who are serving food will require proof of certification of the completion and passing of the temporary food safety training conducted by First District Health Unit.
 Certification is good for three years.
 Classes are readily available throughout the year at First District Health Unit Conference Center (801 11th Ave SW, Minot, ND) and online.
-Class times & online training can be found at http://bit.ly/FoodSafety18 A special Norsk Høstfest class session will be held 1 p.m., Tuesday, Sept.
-29, located on the Skien Mezzanine.
+Class times & online training can be found at http://bit.ly/FoodSafety18 A special Norsk Høstfest class session will be scheduled the week of the festival located on the Skien Mezzanine.
 Food operation will not be permitted if the training is not completed.
+Contact Nordic Content Coordinator details regarding the special class session.

 SALES & TAX